Security best practices for ZIS integrations

 Build and test your integration in a sponsored test account before running it in a customer account.
 This helps prevent accidental data leaks.

-Don't store secrets or sensitive information in:
+Don't store credentials, secrets, or other sensitive information in:

 Don't include sensitive information in: